 All of my mug cakes are not only gluten free, but they are also dairy free!
 This makes them perfect for people with additional food allergies!

 What gluten free flours are best for microwaving cakes?

 What coffee mug is safe to use for mug cakes?

 Use any microwave-safe coffee mug or tea cup for these simple gluten free mug cakes.
-I do NOT recommend using a plastic mug, even if it says it is microwave safe.
-Plastic can put chemical flavors into your cake which is bad for the cake and bad for you.
+I do NOT recommend using a plastic mug, even if it says it is microwave-safe.
+Plastic can put chemical flavors into your cake, which is bad for the cake and you.

 Mug cakes are perfectly safe to eat when they are done cooking.
 The microwave cooks the egg and batter, so there is no need to worry.

-Mug cakes can overflow, aka explode for a few reasons.
+Mug cakes can overflow, aka explode, for a few reasons.
 First, do not overfill your mug with cake batter.
-Second, If you use a really tall narrow mug, the heat from the outside into the center pushes the batter up as it cooks.
+Second, If you use a tall, narrow mug, the heat from the outside into the center pushes the batter up as it cooks.

 You can eat a mug cake at any temperature.
-If you are putting on icing or frosting, you will want to let the cake cool so that it doesn't melt your topping.
+If you put on icing or frosting, you will want to let the cake cool so it doesn’t melt your topping.

-I will tell you the texture of a microwave cake is a little different from an oven-baked cake.
+I will tell you the texture of a microwave cake is slightly different from an oven-baked cake.
 This is because of the rapid high heat used in microwave cooking versus heating slowly in an oven.
 Microwave cakes tend to be a little sticky, especially if your gluten free flour blend contains a lot of starch.

 The cake batter, especially gluten free cake batter, can’t be over-mixed.
 Over-mixing removes the bubbles and causes the cake to be rubbery.